Arkhan0123/Airbnb-Booking-Analysis---EDA/README.md

 **Main Libraries to be used:**

   -Pandas for data manipulation, aggregation.<br/>
   -Matplotlib and Seaborn for visualisation and behaviour with respect to the target variable.
-Use at least 5 different visualisations.<br/>
+Used 8 different visualisations.<br/>
   -NumPy for computationally efficient operations.<br/>

 **Project Architecture:**